Geoffrey Woo

 Geoffrey Woo is an American entrepreneur and venture capitalist who is the founder of Ketone-IQ, Archive, and Anti Fund, a venture capital firm he co-founded with Jake Paul.
+Anti Fund has assets under management of over $180 million.

 Education and early life

 Woo was born in and grew up in Los Angeles and attended Palos Verdes Peninsula High School.
 The minor planet 21714 Geoffreywoo is named after Woo for being a finalist in the 2006 Intel ISEF.
 USA Today named Woo to its All-USA High School Academic Team and Woo was recognized as a semi-finalist in the US Presidential Scholars Program in 2007.
 Woo graduated Stanford University with a bachelor's degree in Computer Science.

 Career

 Glassmap

 Woo was co-founder and CEO of Glassmap, a realtime mobile location tracking application.
 He dropped out of Stanford's computer science graduate program with two Stanford engineers to start the company, which was funded by Y Combinator in 2011.
 Groupon acquired the business in January 2013.